LarryNaaa/Technical-Summary/Java/Java OOP/Collections.md

 2. LinkedList is implemented as a double linked list, its performance on add and remove is better than arraylist, but worse on get and set methods.

-3. Vector is similar with arraylist, but it is synchronized.
+3. Vector is similar with arraylist, but it is synchronized, Arraylist is faster than Vector.

 ### What is the difference between ArrayList and Array?
 1. An array is basic functionality provided by Java.
 ArrayList is part of collection framework in Java.
-2. Array can contain both primitive data types as well as objects of a class .
+2. Array can contain both primitive data types as well as objects of a class.
 However, ArrayList only supports object entries.
 3. Array is a fixed size data structure while ArrayList is not.
 4. ArrayList supports many additional operations like indexOf(), remove(), etc. These functions are not supported by Arrays.